 The fiber-optic cables feature glass strands.
 Through the strands, flashing lights pulse through them at designated intervals.

 Fiber is an excellent choice for businesses that are growing steadily.
 However, fiber is not readily available in all areas.
 This is because creating a fiber network infrastructure is costly.

-When choosing a Fiber internet provider, go for reputable ones like Shentel Business.
-They offer a fast and reliable connection that is also scalable for businesses.
+When choosing a Fiber internet provider, go for reputable ones with plenty of positive reviews.
+These types of providers offer a fast and reliable connection that is also scalable for businesses.